-The Clarke University Early-Access MBA Program (33 hours) offers eligible Clarke University undergraduate students the opportunity to complete three to twelve hours of graduate credit while in their undergraduate degree program.
-Three to seven (the 1 credit hour orientation course and two, three-credit hour courses) hours may be taken in the fall semester or second-to-last semester and three to six hours may be taken in the spring or last semester.
-These credits will be counted as general electives in the undergraduate degree program as well as credits toward the MBA.
+The Clarke University Early-Access MBA Program (32 credit hours) offers eligible Clarke University undergraduate students the opportunity to complete four to twelve credit hours of graduate credit while in their undergraduate degree program.
+Students may take MBA 511 Managerial Accounting and Finance, MBA 506 Organizational Management, and/or MBA 508 Human Resource Management before completing their undergraduate degree.
+These credit hours will be counted as general electives in the undergraduate degree program as well as credit hours toward the MBA.